nicopap/bevy_mod_sysfail/README.md

 ### `sysfail` attribute

 [`sysfail`] is an attribute macro you can slap on top of your systems to define the handling of errors.
-Unlike `chain`, this is done directly at the definition site, and not when adding to the app.
+Unlike `pipe`, this is done directly at the definition site, and not when adding to the app.
 As a result, it's easy to see at a glance what kind of error handling is happening in the system, it also allows using the system name as a label in system dependency specification.